 If you’re new to landing pages, we recommend reading our article that explains what landing pages are and why you need them.

-4 Essential Elements of a High Converting Landing Page
+4 Essential Elements of a High-Converting Landing Page

-- The first step is all about narrowing down your main value proposition – what benefits can a prospective client expect from your offer?
+What benefits can a prospective client expect from your offer?
 What makes your offer unique in relation to your competition?
 These benefits should be reflected throughout the entire page.
 Next time you plan on creating a lander, try following these two steps first:

 - On a separate document, write down your value proposition: this is one short sentence that summarizes your offer.